dudubernardino/nestjs-docker/README.md

 ## 🏦 About the project

-This api contains services needed to transfer money and generate bills.
+This api contains an crud of users.

-Account holders can transfer amounts to other holders, even from other banks.

-Typeable lines of bills of exchange can be generated and verified.
+The purpose of the project is to do an initial configuration of Docker and GraphQL.

 ## 🚀 Technologies